-^{}Corresponding author - Márcio Laurini - Email: laurini@fearp.usp.br; Tel.: +55-16-3329-0867 (M.L.); Department of Economics - University of São Paulo - School of Economics, Business Administration and Accounting at Ribeirão Preto (FEA-RP/USP).
+^{}Corresponding author - Márcio Laurini - Email: Laurini@fearp.usp.br; Tel.: +55-16-3329-0867 (M.L.); Department of Economics - University of São Paulo - School of Economics, Business Administration and Accounting at Ribeirão Preto (FEA-RP/USP).
 Av. dos Bandeirantes 3900, 14040-905, Ribeirão Preto, SP, Brazil.
 The authors acknowledge funding from CNPQ (310646/2021-9) and FAPESP (2018/04654-9).

-1. INTRODUCTION
+1. Introduction

-Weather variability systematically affect economic activity.
-Floods, Heatwaves and droughts are some of the disasters provoked by extreme weather events.
-Such events are determined by anomalies in temperature variation as well as precipitation, and wind.
-In financial markets, the uncertainty related to the impact of temperature shocks represents a risk to companies' cash flow and stakeholders' returns (Gregory (2021); Burke et al. (2015)).
-Temperature shocks create a reallocation of factors of production, impacting the aggregate level of economic productivity1.
-Similarly, temperature variation can cause disruption in economic production, increasing the systemic risk of businesses.
-Even though these effects are acquainted in several studies, the extent of the effects of temperature shocks in stock pricing remains poorly understood.
+Temperature fluctuations systematically affect economic activity.
+Floods, Heatwaves and droughts are some of the disasters provoked by unexpected variations in temperature.
+In financial markets, the uncertainty related to impact of temperature shocks represents a risk to companies' cash flow and stakeholders' returns (Gregory (2021); Burke et al. (2015)).
+The temperature shocks creates a reallocation of factors of production, impacting the aggregate level of economic productivity1.
+Similarly, the temperature variation effects causes unexpected disruption in economic production, increasing the specific risk of the business.
+Even though these effects are highly known in the literature, the extent of temperature shocks in stock pricing, however, remains poorly understood.
 Is the market pricing the risks of unanticipated fluctuations in temperature?

-To answer this question, we propose the use of an augmented Fama-French (Fama and French (2015)) model to check the existence of a risk premium for temperature shocks.
-The standard Fama-French model links average returns with risk factors.
-The temperature risk factor is added to the five factors present in the Fama-French five-factor model2.
+To answer this question, we propose an augmented Fama-French (Fama and French (2015)) model to check the existence of a risk premium for temperature shocks.
+The temperature risk factor is added to the finance model alongside the five other factors commonly present in the Fama-French five-factor model2.
 The risk factor is then tested using a portfolio selection of multiple economic sectors that follows the NAICS classifications3.

 The novelty of this study is the construction of a temperature risk factor using a spatiotemporal model that uses geo-referenced meteorological information data to extract the permanent and transitory components factors driving the observed variations in temperature measurements, using the statistical decomposition proposed in Laurini (2019).
-To date, few studies address problems related to climate risk and asset pricing using assetlevel data as the research field is relatively incipient (Hong et al. (2020)).
+To date, few studies address problems related to climate risk and asset pricing using asset-level data as the research field is relatively incipient Hong et al. (2020).
 Specifically, previous studies that account for temperature shocks on asset pricing disregard the spatial dependence of the climate events (Bansal et al. (2017); Balvers et al. (2017)).

-This study is situated on the emergent spatial finance literature that unites geospatial information with finance studies (Patterson et al. (2020)).
-New methods of image capturing and processing now provide asset-level information, transforming the availability of information in the financial system.
-Similarly, recent advancements in statistics, computer science, and image capturing have also spurred new analytical tools in finance and enables more precise analyses (Bianchi et al. (2021)).
-These technological innovations have the advantage of increasing the precision and the accuracy of analytical assessments (Caldecott et al. (2018)).
+Therefore, the study relies on the recent advancements in statistics, econometrics, and computer science that have spurred new analytical tools in finance, enabling more precise analyses Bianchi et al. (2021).
+Similarly, new geospatial datasets can now provide asset-level information, transforming the availability of information in the financial system (Patterson et al. (2020)).
+These technological innovations have the advantage of increasing the accuracy and the accuracy of analytical assessments (Caldecott et al. (2018)).

-The spatio-temporal model from Laurini (2019) used in the analysis allows decomposing the temporal and spatial heterogeneity observed in temperature measurements into permanent and transient factors, using a structure of common factors and spatial random effects.
+The spatio-temporal model used in the analysis allows decomposing the temporal and spatial heterogeneity observed in temperature measurements into permanent and transient factors, using a structure of common factors and spatial random effects.
+Common factors are given by trend, seasonality and cycle components, and spatial heterogeneity is captured using fixed effects of climate classification and latitude and random effects defined continuously in space using a non-stationary spatial covariance structure.